 8 Place egg yolk and cream in a small bowl and use a fork to stir until well combined.
 Use a pastry brush to brush the egg wash over the top and fluted edges of the pie.
 Use a sharp knife to cut slits in the top of the pie crust for steam vents.

-9 Place pie on oven rack centered over the baking sheet on the rack below it.
+9 Place pie on oven rack centered over the baking sheet on the rack below it to catch any drippings.
 Bake the pie at 375°F until crust begins to lightly brown, about 20 minutes, then reduce heat to 350°F. Bake until crust is golden and juices are bubbling, anywhere from an additional 45 minutes to an hour, depending on the type of apples you are using.
 (About halfway through baking check to make sure the pie isn't browning too much.
 When it's nicely browned, tent the pie with a large piece of aluminum foil to keep the pie from browning further.)

 10 Transfer the apple pie to a rack to cool for at least 1 hour.
 Serve slightly warm or at room temperature.
 Great with a side of vanilla ice cream.